Movie review: Cats

 Unfortunately, it comes late in the day.

-I would hope at least there was some realisation among the cast of, “Oh, THAT’S how we’re meant to do it”.
+I would hope that when they heard it, there was some realisation among the rest of the cast: “Oh, THAT’S how we’re meant to do it”.

-Once Hudson lets rip, it becomes painfully clear just how flatly the other songs have been performed.
-Just singing words to a tune.
+Once Hudson lets rip, it becomes painfully clear just how flatly the other songs have been performed – just adding words to a tune.

-I’m sure the effects department were thrilled at Hooper’s decision to film handheld, shake and all, then have to stitch the cat skins to the actors.
+The effects department must have been 'thrilled' at Hooper’s decision to film handheld, shake and all, then have to digitally stitch the cat skins to the actors.

 It’s definitely a problem.
 There are moments when faces and heads move in different directions.
-The mice are freakiest of all with the floating children’s faces.
+The mice are the freakiest of all with their floating children’s faces.

-And when there are scenes of magic that require some special effects flair, Hooper shoots in such a basic way, you’d expect such effects from a stage production, not a CGI-slathered movie.
+And when there are scenes of magic that require some special effects flair, Hooper shoots in such a basic way, you're given the type of effects you'd expect from a stage production, not a CGI-slathered movie.

-To boil the issues down, that’s where this film has gone wrong.
-For whatever reason, this is a film of the musical Cats, rather than a movie based on the musical Cats.
+To boil the issues down, this film went wrong the moment it was tasked to be a movie of the musical Cats, rather than a movie based on the musical Cats.

 That said, Tom Hooper may just have created a cult classic.
-Cats is very close to a must-see movie.
-Not in a “so good it’s bad” way but just to see how extraordinarily off everything is.
+Cats is very close to a must-see movie, not in an enjoyable way but just to see how extraordinarily wrong it is.

 Score: 1.5/5